 Then I found organic waffles but the cost prevented me from buying them.
 My boys LOVE waffles (what kids don’t?!) and will eat that $5 box for breakfast.
 I always kept thinking “Not a necessity, next time.
 I’d rather buy a bag of organic apples with saved money”.

-One day I got so tired of boys begging for waffles, I wiped years of dust off my over decade old waffle maker, cleaned up the pantry ingredients and made these Gluten Free Applesauce Waffles.
+One day I got so tired of boys begging for waffles, I wiped years of dust off my over decade old waffle maker, cleaned up the pantry ingredients and made these Applesauce Waffles.
 Then I made them again and stocked my freezer.
 Whoa, this is cheap and easy!
 Since then me and my waffle maker have regular dates.
-My latest creation are these amazing clean eating waffles.
+My latest creation are these amazing clean eating waffles, followed by Oatmeal Protein Waffles.
 Thick, crunchy on the outside and a bit chewy they keep me sane on many mornings.